 If you are the designated person responsible for watching swimmers exercise caution and do not assume everyone in the water is a strong swimmer.
 Swimming is an aerobic activity, and kids can get tired very quickly.
 They are also at a higher risk of hypothermia, meaning they get dangerously cold faster than an adult, this could impede their swimming abilities.
 Staying vigilant could save a life.

-Supervisor should be watching
+A supervisor should be watching

 Every body of water is different